mnielsen/finding_scenius/finding_scenius.md

   thinking .
 It's an old observation that there is no democracy of talent.
 More important, to my mind.

-**Problem: Many of the notions at the start seem bland:** They are only bland when not set up in opposition to their opposites.
-E.g., it may seem trite to acknowledge the role of others.
-But it's really an assertion that innate talent just doesn't matter that much.

 **The talent myth:** This idea of talent just seems utterly destructive.
 If Michaelangelo had grown up in Waterloo, he'd be a